Nitesh-Lad/Nitesh-Lad/README.md

-# Hi there! 👋 I'm Mahesh Sumb
+# Hi there! 👋 I'm Nitesh Lad

 I'm a passionate software developer and tech enthusiast.
 Welcome to my GitHub profile!
 Feel free to explore my projects and contributions.